magarena/magarena/release/README.txt

   * search from library and put onto the battlefield
   * search from library and put into hand

-- improved busy spinning icon and cannot tap icon
+- improved busy spinning icon and summoning sickness icon

 - fixed: only one instance of permanent can have its activated ability activated
 - fixed: when life is lost trigger not triggering